vansh-goel/ecohealth/README.md

 # EcoHealth+

-EcoHealth+ is a project for which we developed a web application that is designed to promote urban eco-development and sustainable living.
+EcoHealth+ is a project created during ImpactHack 2023, where we developed a web application that is designed to promote urban eco-development and sustainable living.
 It offers a range of features to educate and engage users in environmental conservation and sustainable practices.

 ## Description